Eugenics/Sexual Sterilizations in

 Women that were social workers were strong supporters for the eugenics movement.
 Johanna Schoen (2011) has argued that some social workers provided sterilization out of empathy.
 However, Krome-Lukens maintains that women were often coerced and that many social workers provided sterilizations as an opportunity to save money from future drains on society (Krome-Lukens, p.
 49).
 Interestingly enough—according to Krome-Lukens—eugenics was a key element of progressive reform and was indicative of the new mentality surrounding sexuality and the standard gender roles of the time (Krome-Lukens, p.
 9).

-played a role in those targeted for sterilization.
-During the
+race also played a role in those targeted for sterilization.

-Rights Movement, petitions were sent to the state’s eugenics board for
+During the Civil Rights Movement, petitions were sent to the state’s

-of those sterilized were young, black women (Wiggins, p.
+were young, black women (Wiggins, p.
 1).
+Overall, blacks

-of blacks were concentrated in a shorter period of time and because
+sterilizations of blacks were concentrated in a shorter period of time

-only made up quarter of North Carolina’s population (State Library,
+and because minorities only made up quarter of North Carolina’s

 There are two stories that were made public by two black women who were sterilized against their will at a young age in North Carolina.
 The first is Elaine Riddick, who had been sterilized at the age of 14 by a state order in North Carolina in 1968 after giving birth to a baby after being raped.
 When she was operated on she was not informed that she was being sterilized.
 She only discovered this years later when she was trying to get pregnant with her husband.
-She was part of the lower class and the consent form had been signed by her illiterate grandmother and neglectful father.
+She was considered part of a lower class and the consent form had been signed by her illiterate grandmother, who was threatened to lose her public benefits, and her parents, who were both alcohol dependent at the time.
 She blames the sterilization for ending her marriage and is still affected by the surgery, saying, “I felt like I was nothing.
 It’s like, the people that did this; they took my spirit away from me” (Sinderbrand, p.
 1).

 The second story is of Nial Cox Ramirez, who was sterilized at the age of 17 after several instances of pressure from social workers to get sterilized after becoming pregnant.
 She eventually complied because they threatened to take her family off of welfare, but she was never informed of the consequences of the surgery.
 She was assured she would be able to become pregnant again, but learned otherwise when she attempted to conceive years later.
 Like Riddick, her marriage fell apart.
 When she sued the state of North Carolina in 1967, the lawsuit was dismissed on a technicality (Wiggins, p.
 1).
 These women were only two among those who fell under the categories of the groups targeted, and suffered as a result.